Add some spice to your life with these curry recipes!

-Apricot jam and brown sugar make it sweet, mustard and vinegar give it a tangy bite, and chicken makes it all savory.
+Apricot jam and brown sugar make it sweet, mustard seeds and vinegar give it a tangy bite, and chicken thighs make it all savory.

-Like all other curries, the one thing that’s the same is you want to serve it with rice.
+But just like all other curries, you’ll want to serve it with rice.

 Mix up your chicken dinner routine and try some authentic Filipino food like this curry.

 Potatoes, carrots, and bell peppers make up the bulk of the veggies.
-While chicken drumettes make up most of the plate.
+While chicken drumettes or thighs make up most of the plate.

 The coconut sauce is full of pungent curry.
 But what sets it apart is the addition of fish sauce.